AqilahSuhaimi9/WeCareU_Meditation_app/Meditation_app_sub/README.txt

 WeCareU_Meditation_app
-*please read every comment in the scripts for see the functions
+*please read every comment in the scripts to see the functions

 Thank you